dapr/docs/reference/api/pubsub_api.md

 RETRY | message to be retried by Dapr
 DROP | warning is logged and message is dropped

-For empty payload responses in HTTP 2xx, Dapr assumes `SUCCESS`.
+Dapr assumes a JSON encoded payload response without `status` field or an empty payload responses with HTTP 2xx, as `SUCCESS`.

 The HTTP response might be different from HTTP 2xx, the following are Dapr's behavior in different HTTP statuses: